HCAT-Project/re_hcat-server/README.md

 | Disable client | null   |                  |

 # Running

 **Please run with `Python 3.10` and above!**

 ```shell
 python start.py
 ```

+In addition, I strongly recommend using a server such as nginx to reverse proxy api and distribute static resources!

+Also, use port 443(https,wss) or 80(http,ws) for external open ports if possible.

 # Features Implemented